 With operations in South San Francisco, CA and Research Triangle Park, NC, Satsuma Pharmaceuticals is a clinical-stage biopharmaceutical company focused on developing STS101 (dihydroergotamine mesylate (DHE) nasal powder) as an important and differentiated therapeutic option for the acute treatment of migraine.

-STS101 is a novel and proprietary investigational drug-device combination product specifically designed to enable intranasal administration of the anti-migraine drug, dihydroergotamine mesylate (DHE), with a pharmacokinetic profile designed to provide reliable, robust and consistent clinical performance in the acute treatment of migraine.
+STS101 is a novel and proprietary investigational drug-device combination product specifically designed to enable intranasal administration of the anti-migraine drug DHE, with a pharmacokinetic profile designed to provide reliable, robust and consistent clinical performance in the acute treatment of migraine.
 In developing STS101, Satsuma has applied proprietary nasal drug delivery device, dry-powder formulation, and engineered drug particle technologies to create a compact, simple-to-use, non-injectable DHE product that can be quickly and easily self-administered in matter of seconds.

 The Company believes STS101, if approved, could be an attractive acute treatment option for many people with migraine and may enable a larger number of people with migraine to realize the long-recognized therapeutic benefits of DHE therapy.
-STS101 has undergone extensive pre-clinical development and optimization, completed a Phase 1 clinical trial in late 2018, and is currently being evaluated for efficacy and safety in a randomized, double-blind, placebo-controlled trial, referred to as the EMERGE trial.
+STS101 has undergone extensive pre-clinical development and optimization, completed a Phase 1 clinical trial in late 2018, a randomized, double-blind, placebo-controlled Phase 3 efficacy trial (the EMERGE study) in 2020, and is currently being evaluated for long-term safety in in the ongoing open-label ASCEND trial.

-For further information about the EMERGE trial, please see identifier NCT03901482 at clinicaltrials.gov.
+For further information about the ASCEND trial, please see identifier NCT04406649 at clinicaltrials.gov.

 people in the U.S. suffer from migraine